U.S. Military FSR First Strike Ration

 Army researchers found that soldiers going into combat will do anything to lighten their load, called "field-stripping".
 Often, this includes removing less desirable items from their MREs, thereby cutting the MRE's 3,600 calories down to the 2,200 to 2,500 range.

-A single FSR pouch holds a full day's food supply and weighs about 2 1/2 pounds compared to three MREs that weigh about 2 pounds more for a day's food.
-At about half the weight and size of an MRE, the FSR provides about 2,300 calories, matching the Army's goal of becoming lighter, leaner, and more mobile.
+A single FSR pouch holds a full day's food supply for one individual and weighs about 2 1/2 pounds compared to three MREs that weigh about 2 pounds more for a day's food.
+At about half the weight and size of an MRE, the FSR provides an average of 2,900 calories per ration, matching the Army's goal of becoming lighter, leaner, and more mobile.

 In tests of the FSR concept, it proved very popular and was not stripped by soldiers using it.
 Its success led to requests to ship as many as possible for immediate shipment to Rangers deployed in support of Operation Iraqi Freedom.

 Every food in the FSR is selected for its ability to be eaten out-of-hand for troops on the move.
 From lessons learned from early concepts, the FSR evolved into a single shrink-wrapped bag packed with a combination of familiar and new ration components, some in current use in MRE menus, some taken from earlier developments that were never used before, and some entirely new ideas.